Frequently Asked Questions

 Over the past several years, we’ve seen that other traditional legal approaches, complaints, and appeals have failed to achieve success because of apparent multilayered, systemic corruption and collusion.
 Those causing the harm are simply ignoring the complainants.

-In contrast, the NoL process enables participants to access and reclaim their full unalienable rights, and uses the corporate system's own rules against them to establish corporate and individual liability.
+In contrast, the NoL process enables participants to access and reclaim their full unalienable rights, and uses the corporate system's own rules against it to establish corporate and individual liability.

 For example, in the case of "smart" meters, utilities are essentially changing the terms of their service contracts with each customer without full disclosure of harm.
 They are also using "implied consent" to assume that a customer agrees—even if the customer says that they do not agree but uses an "incorrect" method of communication (according to ancient commercial process).

 These terms include a per-day fee schedule in a dollar amount of your choosing (as you have the power to create terms) when they move into violation of your terms by failing to remove smart meters at or near your dwelling and workplace.
-These amounts are binding, and subsequent document templates and plans for enforcement are in place.
-Respondents are unable to disprove the statements made in the NoL or the facts used in the affidavit because your facts are true and verifiable, whereas their propaganda are not.
+These amounts are binding, because the Respondents are unable to disprove the statements made in the NoL or the facts used in the affidavit because your facts are true and verifiable, whereas their propaganda is not.

 The NoL process implements Contract Law, Common Law, Commercial Law (Uniform Commercial Code), and Law Merchant.
 It is multi-faceted and operates in multiple jurisdictions, including spiritual.
-The NoL is based upon a higher level of understanding of how this system has been created and operates.
+The NoL is based upon a higher level of understanding of how this system has been created, how it operates, and how each of us can effectively operate within it once we understand it.

-If you would like to send an NoL to the authorities in your area (for smart meters, mandatory vaccinations, 5G technology, or geoengineering) please join our InPower Community platform.
-You will have access to all of these NoLs, plus educational materials and a supportive community.
+If you would like to send an NoL to the authorities and corporate executives in your area (for smart meters, mandatory vaccinations, 5G and other wireless radiation, or geoengineering) please join our InPower Community platform.
+You will have access to any of the NoLs available for your country, plus educational materials and a supportive community.

 How many people are already using the Notice of Liability?